FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 At the conclusion of the SAR debrief, all stakeholders will have a shared understanding of:

-- The 3PAO’s assessment approach, methodology, and schedule;
+- The 3PAO's assessment approach, methodology, and schedule;

 - The scope of testing, which includes validation of the authorization boundary and data flows;

 - The assessment results and residual risk;

-- The CSP’s plan and timeline for remediating residual risk;
+- The CSP's plan and timeline for remediating residual risk;

 - Deviation requests that require federal agency approval (risk adjustments and false positives);